 The appointment of an arbitrator can be challenged under Section 22 of the Arbitration Act 2022.
 Parties can agree on the challenge procedure, but if not, the challenging party, as per Section 22(2), must submit a written statement within 14 days of learning about the tribunal's formation or the justifying circumstances.
 If the challenged arbitrator does not withdraw, Section 22(3) outlines that the challenge is decided by the arbitral tribunal, appointing authority, or High Court, depending on the case.
-A successful challenge from both parties, Section 22(5) stipulates that the appointing authority replaces the arbitrator.
+A successful challenge, as per Section 22(4), results in the removal of a sole arbitrator.
+In instances of challenges from both parties, Section 22(5) stipulates that the appointing authority replaces the arbitrator.
 The grounds for challenge, according to Section 17, encompass circumstances raising doubts about the arbitrator's impartiality, independence, or the lack of agreed qualifications.
 A party can challenge its appointed arbitrator only for reasons discovered post-appointment, as stated in Section 17(4).